 - Explain how the facility's waste is stored and managed.

-During the inspection pictures may be taken.
-The photos are to document violations found or examples of proper dangerous waste management.
-These photos also aid inspectors when writing inspection reports.
-Talk to your inspectors if you have questions or concerns about pictures being taken at the facility.
+During the tour, inspectors may take photos to document violations or examples of proper dangerous waste management.
+These photos help inspectors write their inspection reports.

-- A list of violations, if any are found during the inspection
+- A list of violations if any were found.

-- The actions needed to correct any violations found
+- Actions required to correct any violations if any were found.

 Frequently Asked Questions